npm/rfcs/accepted/0003-npm-link-changes.md

 ## Summary

 Remove `npm install --link`.
-Change `npm link` behavior to directly create symlinks for dependencies that already exist and record this fact to the lock-file.
+Change `npm link` behavior to directly create symlinks for dependencies that already exist and record this fact into a local project file.
 Make `npm unlink` stop being an alias for `npm rm` and instead undo what the new `npm link` does, restoring a non-linked copy of the dependency.

 Note: This is a breaking change due to the all new `npm link`, the splitting of `npm unlink` from `npm rm` and the removal of `npm install --link`.